-4 new walnut brownie desserts
+4 vintage walnut brownie desserts from the [’60s

 You make these exciting new desserts with Betty Crocker Brownie Mix and Diamond Walnuts.
 They’re quick!
 They’re easy!
 And you’ll love the homemade flavor of chocolately-good brownies.